Music programs of South Korea: Chart systems

+Chart records

 In 2012, Psy's "Gangnam Style" won on Music Bank for a record ten consecutive weeks, surpassing the previous record of nine consecutive wins by Girls' Generation's "Gee" in 2009.

 In September 2015, Girls' Generation became the first artist in South Korea to accumulate a total of 100 wins on music shows.

 BTS currently holds the record for most awarded song with "Dynamite", released in August 2020.
 The song won the first-place award for a total of 32 times.
 The group also holds the record for the most first-place wins in a year as they won a total of 50 times, and won on Show!
 Music Core for a record 16 consecutive weeks (10 with Dynamite and 6 with Life Goes On) in 2020.

-== International impact ==
+International impact

 According to Caitlin Kelley of Billboard, South Korean music shows have incorporated international participation through social networking sites such as YouTube, which has been integrated into their voting system with the views of an artist's music video.
 She also credits these music shows for their participation in the globalization of K-pop.
 Every music program has its own regularly updated YouTube account, which allows persons outside of South Korea the opportunity to view the artists' performance, thereby offering a larger exposure of K-pop acts to other parts of the world.
-In a 2018 interview with Billboard, Dr. Suk-Young Kim, a professor at the University of California, claimed that "YouTube is how you circulate yourself internationally" but outside of the website, South Korean music had already reached overseas fans directly by "bringing those music chart shows overseas and creating a live concert out of them", citing Music Bank which has gone on world tours since 2011 as an example.
+In a 2018 interview with Billboard, Korean culture scholar Suk-Young Kim claimed that "YouTube is how you circulate yourself internationally" but outside of the website, South Korean music had already reached overseas fans directly by "bringing those music chart shows overseas and creating a live concert out of them", citing Music Bank which has gone on world tours since 2011 as an example.
 Kim also mentioned KCON, a music festival organized by M Countdown, as a means to showcase "every element of Hallyu encompassing pop music, TV dramas, movies, fashion, food, and beauty".